Citi Accelerate Savings Account Review 2024

 Capital One 360 Performance Savings

-While Capital One offers a highly competitive interest rate and no monthly fees, it only has about 325 in-person branches as opposed to the 2,500 branches offered by Citi.
+While Capital One offers a highly competitive interest rate and no monthly fees, it has only about 325 in-person branches, compared to Citi’s 2,500.

 When it comes to monthly service fees, Citi charges one, while Capital One does not.
 However, Citi will waive the fee for customers who have a balance of at least $500 in all Citi accounts.